canakdag06/Mario-Unity/README.md

 > **Disclaimer** > This is a **fan-made project** created for educational and portfolio purposes.
 > It is **not affiliated with, endorsed by, or associated with** the official Super Mario Bros.® brand or Nintendo.

+Dear Nintendo,

+If you are reading this, please don’t sue me! ^^

+I am a game developer dedicated to sharpening my skills by recreating the iconic games that shaped history.
+Super Mario Bros. was one of the first games I ever played as a child.
+This is a non-profit, fan-made project created solely for educational purposes and out of pure respect for the original masterpiece.

 ---

 ## 🎥 Gameplay Video